anushaselvan/E-commerce/README.md

   Clone the repository and install node and the following npm modules - Express, mysql2, sequelize, dotenv, bcrypt,connect-session-sequelize, express-handlebars, express-session, handlebars, izimodal, jquery.

 ## Usage
  - Run the application using the command- node index.js and follow the prompts.
- - Check out this video for more details.
  - Some screenshots of the application-

 ## Contribution